How To

 @pagy, @records = pagy(collection, params: ->(params) { params.except('not_useful').merge!('custom' => 'useful') })

-You can also use the :fragment variable to add a fragment the URLs of the pages:
+You can also use the :fragment keyword argument to add a fragment to the URLs of the pages:

 # Customize the URL